ethanabowen/cloud-certification-notes/Solutions Architect Associate.md

   * Latency routing is when AWS selects the best region based on location
   * Multivalue is for load balancing
 * Resolver - Inbound and Outbound Endpoints (names of network interfaces) resolve and return DNS lookups between EC2 instances and External clients over VPN/Private connections
+* With an A record aliased, Route 53 will route all traffic addressed to your website "www.ethanabowen.com" to the load balancer DNS "madeupelsdnsaddress.elb.amazonaws.com")."

 # CloudFront
 * AWS Global Internet, not public